Categorical symmetries of T-duality: Introduction

-The present article emerged from the attempt to lift the Bunke-Rumpf-Schick action of $\mathrm{O}(n,n,\Z)$ on $B_n$ by homotopy equivalences to a coherent action on $\TD[n]$.
-The failure of all our attempts then forced upon us the task to compute the whole automorphism 2-group $\AUT(\TD[n])$, and the main result of this article is a fairly complete and satisfying result, see \cref{th:main} below.
-Let us clarify at this point that in the definition of $\AUT(\TD[n])$, we admit the most general form of automorphisms of Lie 2-groups, which are -- depending on the context -- known as weak equivalences, butterflies, Hilsum-Skandalis maps, or anafunctors.
+The present article emerged from the attempt to lift, in a similar way, Bunke-Rumpf-Schick's action of $\mathrm{O}(n,n,\Z)$ on $B_n$ by homotopy equivalences to a homotopy-coherent action on $\TD[n]$.
+The failure of all our attempts to do so imposes the task to study the automorphism 2-group $\AUT(\TD[n])$ and its relation to the group $\mathrm{O}(n,n,\Z)$ in more generality.
+The main result of this article is a fairly complete and satisfying solution, see \cref{th:main} below.